Skip to the content.

 > cp data/testing.config.js data/config.js

-See the config.js documentation for help customizing your configuration.
+See the config.js documentation for help customizing your configuration, and specifically “Logging in for the First Time” documentation for help configuring authentication.

 Start Using npm